m3enzo/Advanced-Tab-Groups/README.md

 CSS for Zen Browser's experimental Tab Groups using `userChrome.css`.

+Easy Installation: https://github.com/CosmoCreeper/Sine, go to Sine Mods (Where Zen Mods used to be) and put in "Anoms12/Advanced-Tab-Groups"

 > [!NOTE]
 > I am looking for new ideas and would love any that you all have.
 Please just start a [disscussion](https://github.com/Anoms12/Advanced-Tab-Groups/discussions/new?category=general) or make a [PR](https://github.com/Anoms12/Advanced-Tab-Groups/pulls) and I will help you with whatever the goal is (as long as it is a config).
 Currently I would like to get better icons and a better [open-collapse](https://github.com/Anoms12/Advanced-Tab-Groups/pull/33) animation similar to the one on Arc browser.